-As your move day approaches, you'll want to begin slowly using up all of the perishable food in your home.
+As your move day approaches, begin slowly using all of the perishable food in your home.
 Also, items like bleach, paint, propane, gasoline, cleaning supplies, etc... are considered hazardous material and cannot be transported on our truck.
 You may want to use up these items before your move day.

 After you've got your stuff organized, and have a good idea of what you’ll be moving, You’ll want to start getting quotes for your move.
 Reputable movers will have no problem visiting your home in person for free, and should happily provide you with a written estimate.
-The estimate they provide should be guaranteed not to exceed by more than 10%, so you'll have a very good idea of how much your move is going to cost before they ever touch a box.
+The estimate they’ll provide you is guaranteed by law, in Canada, to not exceed the quoted price by more than 10%, so you'll have a very good idea of how much your move is going to cost before they ever touch a box.

-Important!
-Why is getting an In-Home Estimate important for you?
+Why is getting an In-Home Estimate so important for you?